38,000 Preventable Cases Of Lung Cancer Per Year In The U.S. Alone

 Welcome to SilencedOrganic.com

 This is a resource of detailed documents, released through the Freedom of Information Act, along with a Ton of other, supporting information.
-It proves deep corruption in U.S. government agencies, along with collusion with the Big Tobacco global crime syndicate, silencing the Organic tobacco movement.
+It proves deep corruption in U.S. government agencies etc., silencing the Organic tobacco movement.
 Tens of thousands of lives, per year, hang in the balance.

 In this video, Bill Drake, the Visionary whose work has led to American Spirit Organic, expertly explains the dangers of pesticides, sheet tobacco, preservatives and additives in Non USDA Organic Tobacco (virtually every cigarette on the planet is not Organic).
 Only a handful of pesticides are approved for use in Organic tobacco agriculture.
 He also talks about the global crime syndicate gangs of Big Tobacco.